progklb/assetto-corsa-lap-logger/README.md

 ```

 > TODO: This log can then be visualised as a graph in order to inspect lap splits/times.

+> NOTE: It should be possible to look up the correct name/details of a vehicle by reading assettocorsa/content/cars/{vehiclename}/ui/ui_car.json.

 ### Logging